danielcbit/apcctrl/doc/manual/manual.rst

     Warning power loss detected.

-Then generally 6 seconds later, apcupsd is sure that it isn't a transient effect, so it sends:
+Then generally 6 seconds later, apcctrl is sure that it isn't a transient effect, so it sends:

 ::